Workerbee2/aws-bootcamp-cruddur-2023/journal/week4.md

 14. Do not enable **Log exports**
 15. Do not **Enable Deletion protection**, which for production should be turned on for backup purposes.

-### Step 2 - Use the AWS CLI in Gitpod to create a RDS instance and create a Cruddur databse in the instance**
+### Step 2 - Use the AWS CLI in Gitpod to create a RDS instance and create a Cruddur database in the instance**
 - Use the following command to create an RDS instance via the CLI, notice that the commands follow the set up in Step 1.
 ```
 aws rds create-db-instance \